rustbridge/website/organizing/before.md

 sponsor the venue for your event.

 Phew, that's the two most important things done!
-Now's probably the point at which you should post your meetup in our GitHub issue tracker.
+Now's probably the point at which you should post your meetup in our [GitHub issue tracker](https://github.com/rustbridge/organizing).
 If you want to, or if you're unsure about anything, you can contact us privately before.
-Once you're ready, post a new issue in the rustbridge/team GitHub repository.
+Once you're ready, post a new issue in the rustbridge/organizing GitHub repository.
 It doesn't have to be an incredibly detailed issue, it just needs the time and the name of an organizer (maybe you?).
+For this purpose, we provide a handy GitHub issue template that includes a bunch of checklists you can fill out as the event draws closer.
 A venue is also recommended, but if you don't have one at this stage, we have ways to help you with that.

 ## Getting people to sign up